 1842 Piedmont Ave.
 NE, Atlanta, GA 30324 • (404) 254-2273

 Additional Atlanta locations

 Grindhouse Burgers has been grinding out delicious burgers, veggie burgers, milkshakes and other delectable treats for more than 10 years.
 But one of our favorite parts of this local burger chain is the covered patio at the Piedmont Avenue location.
 Enjoy Midtown’s bustling neighborhood while you bust that bustline (and beltline) with some seriously delicious treats (two words: onion rings).
-FYI: The upcoming Decatur location will have a rooftop patio as well!
+FYI: The Decatur location will has a rooftop patio as well!

 Old Fourth Ward

 740 Ralph McGill Blvd.
 NE, Atlanta, GA 30312 • (470) 225-6162

 Venkman’s is a cool hybrid: part gourmet restaurant, part music venue … all fun!
 Their newly constructed patio just opened last month, so guests can enjoy Venkman’s wonderful food and music sitting at both large and intimate tables, surrounded by the beautiful greenery that ensconces the patio.
 So what to chomp on while absorbing Atlanta’s warm rays?
 Try the spring pea hummus and smoked trout beignets, while guzzling down house cocktails like Beam Me Up and Vertigo.

 870 N. Highland Ave., Atlanta, GA 30306 • (404) 815-1820